 - Proper neurotransmitter function helps prevent depression in susceptible people.

 - Necessary to help ensure neurotransmitters are working correctly.

 - Magnesium is important for the digestion of proteins, fats, and carbohydrates in the diet.

-- Magnesium is important in helping the body to rid itself of toxic substances taken into the body.
+- Important mineral in helping the body to rid itself of toxic substances taken into the body.

 10 Early Deficiency Symptoms: